collapsed-stacks/startups/questions/7470/how-to-calculate-hourly-rate-on-software-development-business.md

 - posted by: [SharkX](https://stackexchange.com/users/7061730/sharkx) on 2015-10-04
 - score: 1

-<p>There are several pricing strategies to take into consideration.</p>
+There are several pricing strategies to take into consideration.

-<p>It all starts with choosing whether you want to be;
+It all starts with choosing whether you want to be;
 a. cheapest (low)
 b. best-at-price (middle)
-c. expensive (high-end)</p>
+c. expensive (high-end)

-<p>Obviously each of these three categories have certain service levels associated with them, which in order for your business to be successful you should try to meet or possibly exceed.</p>
+Obviously each of these three categories have certain service levels associated with them, which in order for your business to be successful you should try to meet or possibly exceed.

-<p>A pricing strategy, that positions you in the <strong>cheaper</strong> end is to identify your company costs of operations (including salaries).
-Divide this cost into hours worked and add a margin of 10% or what you see fit to stay a cheap solution and still survive.</p>
+A pricing strategy, that positions you in the **cheaper** end is to identify your company costs of operations (including salaries).
+Divide this cost into hours worked and add a margin of 10% or what you see fit to stay a cheap solution and still survive.

-<p>If you want to be <strong>"best-at-price"</strong> you'd do the same exercise as in the cheaper pricing strategy, but you should add a mark-up that places you in the mid-range agencies, and apart from that you can even deduct the QA time from your hours worked and divide with your new calculation.
-This will give you an idea of the price range you need to be within.</p>
+If you want to be **"best-at-price"** you'd do the same exercise as in the cheaper pricing strategy, but you should add a mark-up that places you in the mid-range agencies, and apart from that you can even deduct the QA time from your hours worked and divide with your new calculation.
+This will give you an idea of the price range you need to be within.

-<p>A "expensive" price range can be achieved only through delivery of high quality and proof of concept.
-Make sure your margins justify that any worker might need to work overtime 3-4 days in a row to meet critical deadlines etc, and make sure you have the right competencies in your staff to meet these customer demands.</p>
+A "expensive" price range can be achieved only through delivery of high quality and proof of concept.
+Make sure your margins justify that any worker might need to work overtime 3-4 days in a row to meet critical deadlines etc, and make sure you have the right competencies in your staff to meet these customer demands.